Attribute-Based Authentication in Secure Group Messaging for Distributed Environments and Safer Online Spaces: Implementation

-Our AA-CGKA scheme makes use of some mechanisms of MLS to achieve its functionality.
-MLS defines procedures for generating a \textit{GroupInfo} message that contains information about the group, an operation that resembles our $\mathsf{PublishInfo}$ function.

-While External Joins are defined in MLS, our scheme executes them in a slightly different way.
-For convenience, we employ a Key Package for both $\mathsf{add}$ and $\mathsf{join}$ proposals, while in MLS those are separate procedures that employ different data structures.
-Nevertheless, our security requirements for Key Packages hold for MLS, as they contain a public key whose private counterpart is only known to the user who created it.
+Our AA-CGKA scheme makes use of some mechanisms of MLS to achieve its functionality, such as \textit{GroupInfo} messages and External Joins.
+We remark that MLS executes External Joins in a slightly different way to our definition: instead of using a Join Package for both $\mathsf{add}$ and $\mathsf{external}$ proposals, in MLS those are separate procedures that employ different data structures.
+Nevertheless, our security requirements for Join Packages hold for MLS, as they contain a public key whose private counterpart is only known to the user who created it.

 \paragraph*{\textbf{Using MLS extensions}}